top of page

 A recent Gallop Poll showed that 80% of Americans are reporting that they are stressed (1).
 The CDC reports that 110 million people die each year as a direct result of stress (2).
-The NIH says that continued strain on your body from routine stress can lead to: heart disease, high blood pressure, diabetes, depression, anxiety disorder and other illnesses (2).
+The NIH states that continued strain on your body from routine stress can lead to: heart disease, high blood pressure, diabetes, depression, anxiety disorder and other illnesses (2).

 Science has also proven that a respite has many benefits including: more energy, reduction in inflammation, better sleep, increased creativity, improved memory, more focus and productivity.
 Conclusions were drawn that without regular respite and nighttime sleep, incapacitating burnout was eminent (3).